sagemath/sagewiki_to_gh-2022-10-10/days23.5/projects/relative_number_fields.md

 These examples have the patch from [[http://trac.sagemath.org/sage_trac/ticket/9500|trac 9500]] applied.

+== An example where no reduction is needed -- we just multiply the generators ==

 {{{
 sage: R.<x> = QQ[]
 sage: K.<a,b> = NumberField([x^19 + 17*x^3 + 2*x - 3, x^3 + 2*x - 17])